 Carolyn has a startup idea that she wants to develop.
 She has created a preliminary goal list and wants to begin planning her launch.
 She logs into her account on Foundersuite and enters the Goal Planner tool.

 Carolyn navigates to the Goals screen where she begins to document her project list.
-She begins to enter “get publicity” when she sees that there is a list of suggested goals.
+She begins to enter “get publicity” when she notices that there is a list of template goals available.
 “Media Outreach” is on the list.
 She selects it.
-Carolyn then begins to add milestones and tasks for each.
-As she creates each, she reviews the list of defined milestones for Media Outreach.
-“Target Journalist list” and “Identify relevant magazines” are both similar to items on her list.
-She selects them.
-“Identify relevant blogs” was something she had missed as she brainstormed.
-She adds it as well.
+Carolyn then begins to modify the defined milestones and tasks for this new goal, adding due dates for each and assigning a lead team member to each task.
+She adds Philip_Thomas@domain.com as the owner of the “Target Journalist List and specifies herself, cmartinez@domain.com as the owner of “Identify relevant magazines.”

+[Question: Confirm that Carolyn can modify the task further once she chooses a template by adding new tasks and milestones to it.

-Intrigued by the helpful list of tasks she found entering her first project, she reviews the entire list of Goals and begins to revise her project list adding more that she hadn’t considered and modifying existing ones with additional milestones she thinks will be helpful.
+Pleased with the helpful content provided by the “Media Outreach” goal, she reviews the entire list of templates and begins to revise her goal list adding more that she hadn’t considered.

-The next morning, Carolyn sits down to her computer and reviews her project list.
+The next morning, Carolyn sits down to her computer and reviews her Media Outreach goal.
 She crosses off “Identify relevant magazines” having compiled a list the day before and adds “get list of contacts for our PR firm.”
 She adds Tom as the owner of that task, sets the due date and imports the new task into her Google Calendar.
-Carolyn then modifies that event in Calendar adding Tom as a guest for that event.
-Calendar emails him a notice.
+The system then emails Tom a notice.